 - Sesame Thins Rice – Original

-Cross-Contamination: Sesmark says that all of their gluten-free crackers are certified by the GFCO.
-However, they didn’t have any information regarding how they prevent cross-contamination in their facilities, so we reached out to them.
+Cross-Contact: Sesmark says that all of their gluten-free crackers are certified by the GFCO.
+However, they didn’t have any information regarding how they prevent cross-contact with gluten in their facilities, so we reached out to them.
 In an email response, they stated that their gluten-free products are made in a dedicated gluten-free facility.
 (Source: Sesmark)

 Where To Buy: You can use this Sesmark store locator to find places that sell Sesmark GF crackers near you.

-Cross-Contamination: Schar’s website doesn’t explain how they prevent cross-contamination, so we emailed them for more information.
+Cross-Contact: Schar’s website doesn’t explain how they prevent gluten cross-contact, so we emailed them for more information.
 In an email response, they said that their products are made in a gluten-free facility and they routinely test all products using the ELISA R5 test.
 They explained that 95% of their products come in below 5ppm, with the rest coming in between 5 and 10 ppm.
 (Source: Email from Schar)

 Where To Buy – Use this Schar locator to find their GF products in your area.

 Here’s a list of gluten-free crackers Simple Mills offers:

 - Farmhouse Cheddar Almond Flour Crackers